Meta Ads for NZ tradies: are they actually worth the money?

-Meta ads work well for visual trades — landscaping, renovations, heat pumps — with a minimum budget of $30 a day and strong before-and-after photos.
-They underperform for emergency or reactive trades like electrical fault-finding or drainage, where Google Ads reaches customers at the moment of need.
+Meta Ads work well for visual trades — landscaping, renovations, heat pumps — with a minimum budget of $30 a day and strong before-and-after photos.
+They underperform for emergency trades like electrical fault-finding or drainage, where Google Ads reaches customers at the moment of need.
 If you can only run one platform, start with Google Ads.

 What are Meta ads?